 Mating generally takes place from spring through fall with a peak in late spring to early summer.
 Some woodland voles may breed throughout the year if they live at low altitudes or experience mild winters.
-After a pregnancy of about 21 days, females give birth to a litter.
-Litters usually contain 3 to 7 young, though they can have 1 to 13 newborns.
+About 21 days after breeding takes place, a litter of between 3 and 7 young is born.
+The litter size can range from 1 to 13 newborns.
 Females may have several litters in a year.

 Females make nests in underground burrows, shallow surface depressions, or under rocks and logs.
 Nests are spherical in shape and lined with shredded vegetation.
 They are approximately 150 mm in diameter.
-Young are helpless at birth and the mother nurses them for about 17 days.
+The young are helpless at birth and the mother nurses them for about 17 days.

 On average, woodland voles live less than three months.
 The longest known lifespan in the wild is just over a year.

 Woodland voles are surface burrowers, normally going no deeper than 100 mm below ground.
 They may also use the burrows of mice, moles, and large shrews.
 They are active at any time of the night or day.
-Males and females seem to be very social, and they are usually bonded in monogamous male-female pairs.
+Males and females seem to be very social with one another, and they are usually bonded in monogamous male-female pairs.